tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 4. Install either Android components/modules and iOS CocoaPods
 5. Override/increment the project version and build code based on the Bitrise build number
 6. Build
-7. Sign
+7. (Android) Sign, which happens post-compile, with the key I made locally.
 8. Save binaries to Bitrise and my S3 backup bucket
 9. Upload directly to App Store Connect and Google Play Console

 {% picture mini /blog/hello-hangboard/bitrise-log.png --alt "Bitrise build log" %}

-Thanks to the GitHub webhook and Bitrise workflow triggers, any commit on `master` will run a third "Workflow" I made called `combo`.
-That runs the `ios` and `android` workflows sequentially to produce both builds.
+With workflow triggers, any commit on `master` will run `ios` and `android` workflows sequentially.
+Once uploaded, they can be easily released to testers.

+Or so I thought.

 # App Store Connect and Google Play Console